mattheww176/market-analyzer/README_FEATURES.md

 ### 📊 Charting Options
 - `--skip-plot` - Skip all charts
-- `--cumulative` - Show cumulative returns
+- `--cumulative` - Show cumulative returns in a separate window
-- `--histogram` - Show returns histogram
+- `--histogram` - Show returns histogram in a separate window
-- `--drawdown` - Show drawdown chart
+- `--drawdown` - Show drawdown chart in a separate window
-- `--rolling-vol` - Show rolling volatility
+- `--rolling-vol` - Show rolling volatility in a separate window
+- `--interactive` - Show interactive candlestick chart with volume (opens in a web browser)

+#### Chart Display Behavior
+By default, technical analysis charts (Price/MA/BB, RSI, MACD, Volume) are displayed in separate popup windows.
+Each chart will block script execution until closed.
+This allows for better examination of each indicator.

+To close all chart windows and continue script execution, simply close each window.
+The script will proceed once all chart windows are closed.

+For batch processing or automated workflows, use `--skip-plot` to disable all chart displays.

 ### 💾 Output Options
 - `--export-excel` - Export to Excel